Why Polishing Concrete Floors is Difficult

-In any situation with concrete polishing, an existing surface is smoothed by grinding to reduce all inequalities so that the floor can be consistently polished.
+In any situation with polishing concrete floors, an existing surface is smoothed by grinding to reduce all inequalities so that the floor can be consistently polished.
 Similar to stone polishing, the more perfected the surface is to start with, the better the final result will be.

 Existing concrete is rarely perfect at the time that polishing is initiated.
 Corrective action to make the surface ready for polishing, therefore, will be variable based upon a concrete’s existing surface profile.
 Since many different conditions can be present, this article will specifically address damage by shot blasting.

-Preparing a Floor that has been damaged by Shot Blasting
+Preparing a Concrete Floor that has been damaged by Shot Blasting

 - After the slab surface has been flattened the use of a densifier is recommended.
 The heavy removal of sand and cement paste will likely leave the floor soft and in need of strengthening by a quality densifier.
 Be prepared that the consumption may be higher than the manufacturer’s coverage recommendation since the concrete will be very open and absorptive.
 Again, this is what is required if this concrete will exhibit the best possible shine and surface strength polished concrete is known to provide.
 Any reduction of necessary densifier will affect the polish later and likely lead to disappointment.